Pablo-Davila/HaskellStateSpaceSearch/README.md

 # HaskellStateSpaceSearch

 HaskellStateSpaceSearch is a library containing state space search algorithms for Haskell.
-It was initially developed as part of an assignment for the subject "Delarative Programming" at the University of Seville.
+It was initially developed as part of an assignment for the subject "Declarative Programming" at the University of Seville.

 The remaining part is [HaskellGraph](https://github.com/Pablo-Davila/HaskellGraph), a library used to work with graph data structures.